MadibaGroup/2024-Gadgets/content/docs/gadgets/lookup1.md

   Now, $S$ generates the second random challenge point $\zeta$ (which we assume is not in $\mathcal{H}_\kappa$; if it is in $\mathcal{H}_\kappa$, $S$ simply restarts and runs from the beginning).
 This is once again by strong Fiat-Shamir.  $S$ then create fake opening proofs for ${\mathsf{Poly}_\mathsf{Arr}(\zeta)}$, to an arbitrary value.
 This is done using the knowledge of $\tau$, calculating the witness polynomial $q(\tau) = \frac{{f(\tau) - f(\zeta)}}{\tau - \zeta}$.

   Finally, $S$ creates a fake opening proof for $Q(\zeta) = \frac{Y_\mathsf{Vanish1}}{(\zeta^n - 1)}$.
 This is done using knowledge of $\tau$ to calculate an accepting witness $q(\tau)$, as above.
 This means that $Y_\mathsf{Zero}$ will be zero, and the transcript will be accepted by the verifier.
 It is indistinguishable from a transcript generates from a real execution, since $\mathsf{PolyCommit}_\mathsf{Ped}$ has the property of Indistinguishability of Commitments due to the randomization by $h^{\hat{\phi}(x)}$.

-  - For add2, the proof is written with a simulator that doesn't know the trapdoor; however, with small alterations the proof for add2 should apply here and vice versa